What Home Equity Is and Why It's a Valuable Long-Term Investment

 Ways you can use home equity

-You don’t have to sell your home to tap into the profit inside your home.
+You don’t have to sell to tap into the profit inside your home.
 Instead, you can borrow against that value with a home equity loan or line of credit.
-If you have enough home equity built up, you can borrow against this value to pay for things like home improvements, debt consolidation or unexpected expenses.

 These are ways you can access your home equity without selling your home:

-- Home equity line of credit (HELOC).
+- Home-equity line of credit (HELOC).
 A HELOC is a revolving line of credit, usually with an adjustable interest rate, which allows you to borrow up to a certain amount over a period of time.
-HELOC funds can be used when you need them, paid back, and used again.
+HELOC funds can be used when you need them, paid back and used again.

 - Fixed-rate home equity line of credit.
-When you convert any or all of the funds secured through a HELOC to a fixed rate, they have what's called a fixed-rate HELOC.
+When you convert any or all the funds secured through a HELOC to a fixed rate, they have what's called a fixed-rate HELOC.

 - Cash-out refinance.
 A cash-out refinance is where you use your equity to get a new mortgage that's larger than the amount owed on your existing mortgage.
 Then, you pay off the existing mortgage and use the remaining money as needed.